michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot-short.md

 We are going to tacle with two categories of price records:
 * **Irregular, infrequently changing prices**: For visualization it's required to generate a continuous time series out of original price points
-* **Spot prices**: These are recorded as regular, ready to visualize, time series.
+* **Spot prices**: These are already recorded as regular, ready to visualize, time series.

 For improved performance, code clarity, and reusability, construct individual queries for each category and combine their results using `UNION`.
 By grouping the data by trade type, you will generate distinct series for sales and purchases, resulting in a chart similar to the example above.

 ```sql